How to Plant and Grow Juniper

 I know, you’re probably thinking that you’ve heard junipers aren’t appealing to herbivores such as rabbits and deer.

-There are plenty of articles on the internet touting these hardy plants as deer and rabbit proof, and it’s true that they’re not often the first choice that these animals have in mind when they’re looking for a meal.
+There are plenty of articles on the internet touting these hardy plants as deer and rabbit proof, and it’s true that they’re not often their first choice.

 Damage can range from no big deal to devastating, depending on the species, cultivar, and the age of the plant.